AppCode Basics: First Start

 AppCode Basics: Code Navigation

-Efficient project code navigation is critical, and not only when you try to research someone's code but for your own one, when a project gets bigger.
-And effective ways to explore and navigate code is one of key areas we focus on in creating the AppCode IDE.
+Efficient project code navigation is critical, and it is one of key areas we focus on in creating the AppCode IDE.
 However, since no two projects are alike, and each developer has their own habits and practices, we have designed different sets of navigation commands to suit both keyboard addicts and mouse maniacs.
 Choose what's right for you, but consider checking the other options, too.

 Generally, code navigation in AppCode can be divided into 3 major kinds: